SERVING OUR COMMUNITY SINCE 1894

 In 1987, a capital campaign succeeded in renovating the entire facility and added a running track, an enlarged gymnasium, a cardiovascular training area, and strength training room, offices, meeting rooms, and made the facility handicapped accessible.

-In the past decade, the need for quality, affordable child care became apparent and the YMCA responded with a complete child care service and the establishment of the Y’s new preschool, the Children’s Center for Creative Learning at Edgeworth Elementary School.
+In the past decade, the need for quality, affordable child care became apparent and the YMCA responded with a complete child care service and the establishment of the Y’s new preschool.
 The Y also expanded its service areas to include not only the Quaker Valley School District, by the school districts of the Moon Area, Cornell, and Ambridge.